Affricate: Contrast with stop–fricative sequences

 The exact phonetic difference varies between languages.
-In stop–fricative sequences, the stop has a release burst before the fricative starts; but in affricates, the fricative element is the release.
-Phonologically, stop–fricative sequences may have a syllable boundary between the two segments, but not necessarily.
+In stop–fricative sequences, the stop has a release burst before the fricative starts, which in the case of Klallam is aspirated, but in affricates, the fricative element is the release.
+Stop–fricatives can be distinguished acoustically from affricates by the rise time of the frication noise, which is shorter for affricates.

-In English, //ts// and //dz// (nuts, nods) are considered phonemically stop–fricative sequences.
-They often contain a morpheme boundary (for example, nuts = nut + s).
-The English affricate phonemes //t͡ʃ// and //d͡ʒ// do not contain morpheme boundaries.
+In English, //ts// and //dz// (nuts, nods) are stop–fricative sequences.
+They most often contain a morpheme boundary (for example, nuts = nut + s), though there are exceptions such as waltz and adze.
+The affricates //t͡ʃ// and //d͡ʒ//, on the other hand, do not allow morpheme boundaries.

 The phonemic distinction in English between the affricate //t͡ʃ// and the stop–fricative sequence //t.ʃ// (found across syllable boundaries) can be observed by minimal pairs such as the following: